databrickslabs/jupyterlab-integration/README.md

     => Testing whether cluster can be reached
     ```

-- Retrieve the necessary libraries to install locally.
+- retrieve the necessary libraries to install locally.

-    ```bash
+    ```text
     * Installation of local environment to mirror a remote Databricks cluster

         Library versions being installed: